 - The proclivity to chase small animals is hard-wired—you'll never train this out of a Westie.

 The West Highland White Terrier is an indoor dog through and through, but adaptable to city or country life.
-She makes a good apartment dweller if she has opportunities for regular walks, and if you train her to be quiet.
+She makes a good apartment dweller if she has opportunities for regular walks on her favorite leash, and if you train her to be quiet.
 The Westie makes an excellent first dog for the novice owner.